toptensoftware/JsonKit/readme.md

 		// etc...
 	]

-In other words a value in the Json dictionary determines the type of object that needs to be instantiated for that element.
+In other words a value in the JSON dictionary determines the type of object that needs to be instantiated for that element.

 We can write out the shape kind by implementing the IJsonWriting interface which gets called